 While drinking water is typically the most common fluid to help you stay hydrated, it’s important to keep in mind that beverages aren’t your only source of fluids.

-A small plate of cut vegetables, like cucumbers, cherry tomatoes, celery and bell peppers served with hummus for dipping can be a fluid-filled treat.
+Raw fruits and vegetables can pack a hydrating punch while providing key nutrients.
+A small plate of cut vegetables, like cucumbers, cherry tomatoes, celery, or bell peppers served with hummus for dipping can be a fluid-filled treat.

 2. Remember to avoid too much caffeine.

-While it’s true that these options contain ample water, the reality is that drinks like coffee and tea have caffeine in them, which are known diuretics.
+It’s a common misconception that drinks like coffee and tea provide proper hydration.
+While it’s true that these options contain ample water, the reality is that drinks like coffee and tea have caffeine in them, which are known as diuretics.

 These types of beverages can lead to increased fluid loss, which results in dehydration, so avoiding too much caffeine is important to maintaining a proper level of daily hydration.